langflow-ai/langflow/docs/docs/Components/components-agents.md

 slug: /components-agents
 ---

 Agent components are used to define the behavior and capabilities of AI agents in your flow.
-Agents can interact with APIs, databases, and other services, but can also use LLMs as a reasoning engine to decide which course to take in your flow.
+Agents can interact with APIs, databases, and other services and use LLMs as a reasoning engine to decide which course to take in your flow.

 ## Agent component {#agent-component}